YLiu-101/YLiu-101.github.io/_posts/2024-12-26-physics-journey.md

 # What Could I Have Done Better?

 ### **1. Be Less Hard on Myself**
 Maybe I did love physics, and I did have a real passion for it.
 But the truth is that, even with a passion for physics, I was ultimately still a human being.
-My discipline and relentless “No Off-Days” attitude meant that I often worked long hours without truly learning much—or learning slowly and unwillingly.
+My discipline and relentless “No Off-Days” attitude meant that I often worked long hours without truly learning much—or learning slowly and inefficiently.

-I felt my mind’s cogs moving slower and slower as I willed myself through it without pursuing any other interests.
-Sure, I had strong self-will and could make myself do things I didn’t feel like doing, but I had an unrealistic view of what it meant to improve at physics.
+My exceptionally strong self-will meant that I could make myself do things I didn’t feel like doing, but I had an unrealistic view of what it meant to improve at physics.
 Improvement doesn’t mean eating, living, and breathing physics 24/7—I needed to allow myself rest and time to return to my natural state.

 ---

 ### **2. Diversify More**
-Physics started as a pure passion, but toward the latter half, it turned into more of an internal battle.
-Subconsciously, I didn’t feel like doing it anymore, but a part of me believed any time spent on non-physics activities was wasted.
+Discipline and self-control in a single area often comes at a cost.

-This naive notion hindered my learning (it’s hard to learn when there’s a raging internal battle in your subconscious) and made me narrower as an individual.
+It hindered my learning (it’s hard to learn when there’s a raging internal battle in your subconscious) and made me narrower as an individual.
 By the time I graduated high school, the only books I had read were:
 - *An Introduction to Classical Mechanics*
 - *Problems and Solutions in Introductory Mechanics*
 - *Physics* (by HRK)